chiltom/aviation-weather-hub/README.md

 - To download and install this application for use, clone the repository into your local machine and follow these steps:

-  - Run the following commands in your terminal to install all dependencies on your local machine:
+  - Run the following command in your terminal to install all dependencies on your local machine: `./install.sh`

-    ```
-    chmod +x ./install.sh
-    ./install.sh
-    ```

-  - Run the following commands in the same shell to run the back-end server:
+  - Run the following command in the same shell to run the back-end server: `./run-back-end.sh`

-    ```
-    chmod +x ./run-back-end.sh
-    ./run-back-end.sh
-    ```

-  - Run the following commands in a new shell to run the front-end server:
+  - Run the following command in a new shell to run the front-end server: `./run-front-end.sh`

-    ```
-    chmod +X ./run-front-end.sh
-    ./run-front-end.sh
-    ```

 - Finally, in your browser of choice visit the url http://localhost:5173/ to use the application!